-Anne Seymour has been a national crime victim advocate for 27 years, specializing in corrections-based victim services.
+Anne Seymour has been a national advocate for crime victims since 1983, specializing in corrections-based victim services.
 She has authored or contributed to many texts and curricula that address improving victims' rights and services throughout the criminal and juvenile justice processes, including the 2008 Victim Issues Related to Prison Rape and Sexual Assault curriculum sponsored by the Bureau of Justice Assistance, U.S. Department of Justice.
-She has received numerous honors for her work to benefit crime victims and the field of corrections, including the 1992 Outstanding Service to Victims of Crime award from President Bush, and the 2007 U.S. Congressional Victim's Rights Caucus Ed Stout Memorial Award for Outstanding Victim Advocacy.
+She has received numerous honors for her work to benefit crime victims and the field of corrections, including the 1992 Award for Outstanding Service to Victims of Crime from President George H.W.
+Bush and the 2007 U.S. Congressional Victim's Rights Caucus Ed Stout Memorial Award for Outstanding Victim Advocacy.

-Dr. Reginald A. Wilkinson is currently the President & CEO of the Ohio College Access Network.
+Dr. Reginald A. Wilkinson is currently President and CEO of the Ohio College Access Network.
 He is formerly the Executive Director of the Business Alliance on Higher Education and the Economy.
-Previously, he was employed by the State of Ohio Department of Rehabilitation and Correction (DRC) since September 1973.
-Dr. Wilkinson is past President of the nation's oldest and largest corrections organization: American Correctional Association (ACA).
-Dr. Wilkinson has authored numerous articles on a variety of correctional topics.
-Dr. Wilkinson has received awards from such organizations as the National Governors' Association, the ACA, the Association of State Correctional Administrators, the International Community Corrections Association, the National Association of Blacks in Criminal Justice, the Volunteers of America, the Ohio Community Corrections Organization and the Ohio Correctional and Court Services Association.
-Dr. Wilkinson's academic background includes a Bachelor's degree in political science and a Master's degree in higher education administration, both from The Ohio State University.
-He was also awarded a Doctor of Education degree from the University of Cincinnati.
+He was previously employed by the State of Ohio Department of Rehabilitation and Correction.
+Dr. Wilkinson is past President of the nation's oldest and largest corrections organization, the American Correctional Association (ACA) and has written numerous articles on a variety of correctional topics.
+He has received awards from such organizations as the National Governors' Association, ACA, Association of State Correctional Administrators, International Community Corrections Association, National Association of Blacks in Criminal Justice, Volunteers of America, the Ohio Community Corrections Organization, and Ohio Correctional and Court Services Association.
+Dr. Wilkinson holds a bachelor's degree in political science and a master's degree in higher education administration from Ohio State University.
+He earned a Doctor of Education degree from the University of Cincinnati.